How to make the most of Santorini

 However, if that's not for you there are plenty of organised coach excursions or small group tours, both of which give you the advantage of a knowledgeable guide.

-If you opt for a holiday to this beloved Greek island, you'll quickly see that the jewel in the island's crown is, without doubt, the whitewashed, marble-paved Oia, although there are plenty of other lovely villages and archaeological sites to visit, hikes and water sports to enjoy, beaches and even other islands to explore.
+If you opt for a holiday to this beloved Greek island, you'll quickly see that the jewel in the island's crown is, without doubt, marble-paved Oia, although there are plenty of other lovely villages and archaeological sites to visit, hikes and water sports to enjoy, beaches and even other islands to explore.

 Getting to Santorini: for a sunny break to remember, check out the current offers on escapes to Santorini with Jet2holidays*, which departs from airports across the UK.